 As in the summer, Yellowknife also hosts winter festivals.
 Every March, head out on to Yellowknife Bay for the Snow King Festival, during which concerts, art, and parties are hosted in and around a huge snow castle.

-While we're on the subject of ice, maybe you've seen the History Channel show "Ice Road Truckers?"
+While we're on the subject of ice, perhaps you've seen the History Channel show "Ice Road Truckers?"
 The show was originally filmed on the ice roads of the Northwest Territories, and from Yellowknife you can drive out onto some of these roads for a truly Northern experience.

 We’ve saved the best for last.